 Memorial Day weekend is the unofficial start of the summer travel season.
-AAA projects about 39 million Americans will travel 50 miles or more away from home over this Memorial Day weekend and that can lead to travel headaches.
+AAA projects about 39.2 million Americans will travel 50 miles or more away from home over this Memorial Day weekend.
+According to AAA that is an increase of 8.3% over 2021.
+Air travel continues to rebound, and is up 25% over last year.
 Airports are crowded, security lines long, traffic is snarled.
 We’ve all been there.

 Parents traveling with family members who have a disability may have extra issues and concerns.
 Summer often means traveling to see friends and relatives.
 Preparation and knowledge are the keys to decreasing stress and having fun in the sun.

 - Check out the Transportation Security Administration’s (TSA’s) website and telephone hotline to find out more about the TSA Cares program.
 It connects passengers with a TSA representative who can answer questions about preparing for the security screening and the flight.
 The TSA recommends that you call the hotline about 72 hours ahead of travel so TSA Cares can coordinate support for passengers.
 The toll-free hotline is 1-855-787-2277.

 - There’s a special security line at airports to assist people who have disabilities.
 Using this line can make security clearance less of a hassle.